joyboy-gr5/triazine-cheminformatics/README.md

 ## Project Overview

-This project aims to combine synthetic organic chemistry with cheminformatics to prioritize novel triazine derivatives before synthesis.
+This project aims to combine synthetic organic chemistry with cheminformatics to prioritize novel and metal sensing triazine derivatives before synthesis.

 The workflow includes:

-- Molecular descriptor calculation
+- Molecular descriptor calculation of synthesized derivatives
-- Structural similarity analysis
+- Structural similarity analysis of them
 - Chemical space visualization
 - Compound prioritization
 - Virtual screening of aromatic hydrazides from PubChem
+- Virtual One-Pot 1,2,4-triazine synthesis and filtering it using lipinski's rule.
 - Selection of promising candidates for future triazine synthesis

 ---